FabricTOC/FabricTOC/docs/AdminGuide/AdminTasks/Peer/PeerVersion.md

 ## Commands

-You can determine the version of the peer with the `peer --version` command.
+You can determine the exact version of a peer with the `peer --version` command.

 Here's an example of the output